botlabs-gg/yagpdb/docs/templates/helping-out.md

 ### Contributing code

-The bot is written in go, and the web interface is using plain HTML with bootstrap and some small javascript here and there.
-If you want to make a contribution like fix a bug, add a feature and so on you should probably notify me first by making a issue or sending me a message on discord so that you don't waste your time in case I was also working on that.
+The bot is written in go, and the web interface is using plain HTML with Bootstrap and some small JavaScript here and there.
+If you want to make a contribution like fix a bug, add a feature and so on you should probably notify me first by making an issue, or sending me a message on Discord so that you don't waste your time in case I was also working on that.

 ### Helping out other people in discord

-If you are interested in helping people out on discord and you know what your doing, go ahead and do so, if you do it well and often enough you will earn the Volunteer Support role!
+If you are interested in helping people out on Discord and you know what you're doing, go ahead and do so, if you do it well and often enough you will earn the Volunteer Support role!